IsaPannunzio/square-every-digit/README.md

 # How to Run
 * Download JDK
-* Run in the IDE of your choice
+* Run on the IDE of your choice